qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/network_analysis.rst

    :align: center

 Let's open the attribute table of the output layer.
-It contains three fields, representing the coordinates of the staring and ending points and the **cost**.
+It contains three fields, representing the coordinates of the starting and ending points and the **cost**.

 Depending on what you choose in the :guilabel:`Path type to calculate` it will contain either the distance, in layer units, between points (``Shortest``) or the time, in hour units (``Fastest``).

-In out case, the *shortest* distance between the chosen points is around ``1000``
+In our case, the *shortest* distance between the chosen points is around ``1000``
 meters:

 .. image:: img/shortest_point_attributes.png